 Shea is the current treasurer of the EWB-DC chapter.
 She also serves as a co-lead with the chapter’s Panama project, which is working towards building a library and community center in the community of Hato Rincon.
 She has been a member of the EWB-DC professional chapter for two years and has made one trip so far to our partner community in Panama.
 Previously, she spent four years as a member of the EWB-GWU student chapter, where she also held the roles of treasurer and project lead for a program in La Pena, El Salvador.

 Buck Wiemers has been involved with EWB-DC since roughly 2017.
 This is his second term as Chapter Secretary, and he also participates on the Peru project, time permitting.
 Buck is a civil engineer at a small firm, focusing on water resources, environmental restoration, and stormwater management.
 Prior to becoming and engineer, he worked for Habitat for Humanity for seven years as a construction site manager.
 Buck also volunteers with organizations working in disaster recovery, environmental restoration, and trail building.

-Rachel Rath has been involved in EWB-DC since 2012 as a member of the Water and Health Project.
+Rachel Rath has been involved in EWB-DC since 2012 as a member of the Cameroon Water and Health Project.
 She originally joined the team as a co-lead for the public health sub-group and later served as project co-lead for two years.
 She has traveled to the project site in Mbokop, Cameroon for two assessment trips and one implementation trip.
-Additionally, she helped found the EWB Impact Standing Content Committee and currently serves as the Chair.
-Rachel holds a BA from American University in International Relations, an MPH from The George Washington University in Global Health, and is currently pursuing an MBA at Georgetown University.
+Additionally, she helped found the EWB-USA Impact Standing Content Committee, has been involved in EWB-USA’s Task Force on Diversity and Inclusion, and EWB-USA’s COVID-19 response efforts.
+Rachel holds a BA from American University in International Relations, an MPH from The George Washington University in Global Health, and an MBA from Georgetown University.